RITRacingSoftware/core-ssdb/README.md

 driver\_front.c at a regular interval.
 The interval at which sensor data is collected is defined by `SSDB_REAR_LOOP_DELAY` and `SSDB_REAR_LOOP_DELAY` in ssdb\_config.h

+The rear SSDB driver code also initializes a UART for receiving data from the VectorNAV.
+Whenever data is received from the VectorNAV, the core library calls SSDB\_USART\_callback(), which processes the received data and transmits it over CAN immediately.
+This ensures low latency for VectorNAV data.